kayleedirecto/Band-Structure-Spectroscopy-Simulation/README.md

 5. Repeat

 The main simulation file can be found in BandStructureSpectroscopy.py. \
-InterferometryTools.py is a set of tools used in the main file.
+InterferometryTools.py is a set of functions used in the main file.

 ## The Results